wdawson/okta.github.io/_source/_posts/2018-10-11-build-simple-web-app-with-express-react-graphql.md

 description: "In this tutorial you'll use Express.js and React to build a simple web application with GraphQL and secure it using Okta."
 tags: [authentication, graphql, web, express, node]
 tweets:
 - "Curious about @graphql?
-We just published an interesting post which shows you how to build a simple web app using #expressjs, @reactjs, and #graphql"
+We just published an interesting post which shows you how to build a simple web app using #expressjs, @reactjs, and #graphql."
-- "New post out!
+- "Check our post out!
 It walks you through building a simple web app with @graphql in Node and @reactjs.
 Stop scrolling through Twitter and learn something fun!"
 - "@graphql + @nodejs + @reactjs = 💥"
 image: blog/graphql-express/okta-node-skew.jpg
 ---